 Further examples can be found on:

-- Mr Day Maths – Factor Trees.
+- Nathan Day, Interwoven Maths – Factor Trees.
 Nathan Day has other Completion Tables resources – see for example Area and Perimeter Completion Tables.
 Check Nathan’s Contents, and scroll down to Tasks for further Completion Tables.

 - Rob Southern has this Coordinate Geometry exercise as part of his A Level Pure 1 Year 1 collection.
 Note his questions to consider.
 You can also find a version on Transum, Coordinate Geometry Table which allows answers to be checked.